 - Ensures that rights of custody and of access to children under the laws of one country are respected in another country

 Our team is responsive to your needs and proactive in planning for and communicating with you.

-Our Ankara based international child custody attorneys have many invaluable connections and working relationships with overseas and out-of-state law firms, as well as with translators and interpreters.
+Our Turkey based international child custody attorneys have many invaluable connections and working relationships with overseas and out-of-state law firms, as well as with translators and interpreters.

 We will help you prepare immediately to file a formal Hague Convention application, giving careful attention to detail and consideration to every nuance of your case.
 We will help you compile all supporting documentation and records, and we have the ability to make strategic, expedient decisions with you.

 Our International Family Law attorneys can be contacted through this website or call us at + 90 553 223 32 90 to schedule a timely consultation.
 We represent clients from around across the Europe and worldwide.